ogs22/cookbook/glossary/year.md

 order to be a leap year) - which is close to the true value of just over 365.2424.

-Extra seconds are inserted on New Year's Eve, to keep the year exactly in line with the seasons; sometimes you can hear the speaking clock make seven pips rather than the usual six, when this happens.
+Extra seconds are inserted on New Year’s Eve, to keep the year exactly in line with the seasons; sometimes you can hear the speaking clock make seven pips rather than the usual six, when this happens.